Shilajit Side Effects: What to Know Before Use

 Can shilajit cause hair loss?

-No. No evidence links shilajit to hair loss.
-In fact, shilajit's mineral content — particularly iron, zinc, and selenium — supports hair follicle health and keratin production.
-Some users report improved hair growth and reduced shedding after several weeks of consistent use.
-If you experience unusual hair loss after starting any new supplement, consult a healthcare professional to rule out unrelated causes.
+Some users report improved hair growth and cut shedding after several weeks of consistent use.
+If you experience unusual hair loss after starting any new supplement.

 Is shilajit safe to take every day long-term?

-Clinical trials lasting 90 days reported no adverse effects.
-Ayurvedic tradition supports continuous daily use at recommended doses.
-Some practitioners suggest cycling (8 weeks on, 1-2 weeks off) as a precaution, though no clinical evidence shows that continuous use at standard doses causes harm.
+Some practitioners suggest cycling (8 weeks on, 1-2 weeks off) as a precaution.
+Though no clinical evidence shows that continuous use at standard doses causes harm.

 Can shilajit raise blood pressure?

-Shilajit may have mild effects on blood pressure in either direction depending on individual physiology.
-Most research suggests a neutral or mildly hypotensive effect. but, if you take blood pressure medication, monitor your levels when starting shilajit and inform your doctor.
-Learn about cardiovascular effects in our guide on shilajit for heart health.
+If you take blood pressure medication.
+Monitor your levels when starting shilajit and inform your doctor.
+Learn about heart effects in our guide on shilajit for heart health.

 Does shilajit interact with coffee or caffeine?

 There are no known negative interactions between shilajit and caffeine.
-Many users dissolve shilajit in their morning coffee or take both separately. but, both have energising properties.
-If you are sensitive, you may want to reduce caffeine slightly when first adding shilajit to avoid overstimulation.
+Many users dissolve shilajit in their morning coffee or take both separately. but.
+Both have energising properties.

 What should I do if I experience side effects?

-Reduce your dose by half and observe for 3-5 days.
-Most mild side effects resolve with dose reduction.
-If symptoms persist, stop use and consult a healthcare professional.
 Make sure your product comes from a reputable source with third-party lab testing.
 Side effects from contaminants in fake products differ from genuine shilajit reactions.
-See our guide on how to identify fake shilajit.

 Related: Shilajit for Kidney Stones — specific kidney-stone considerations for the stone-prone.